- The first thing is to make sure your thermostat is set to ‘heat’ and turned to above room temperature.

 b….
 Listen to the gas valve and count the seconds until you hear a click telling you that the gas valve has closed.

 c….
 If you hear a click in 25 seconds or less, replace the thermocouple and clean the pilot light.

 d….
 If you hear a click in 25-60 seconds, your thermocouple is probably fine.

 Wait 5 minutes before relighting pilot.

-If the thermocouple is good it will take it longer to cool down so the longer wait time is a sign of a good thermocouple.
+If the thermocouple is good, it will take it longer to cool down, so the long wait time is a sign of a good thermocouple.

-The gas valve needs 24 volts to operate so a transformer is used to step down 120 volts to 24 volts.
-A multi meter is needed to test the transformer.
-One side will say line and the other side will say load.
+The gas valve needs 24 volts to operate, so a transformer is used to step down 120 volts to 24 volts.
+A multi-meter is needed to test the transformer.
+One side will say a line, and the other side will say load.

-The side that says line will be 120 volts
+The side that says the line will be 120 volts

-The side that says load should be 24 volts.
+The side that says the load should be 24 volts.